JohnLCaron/cdm-kotlin/Readme.md

 ### Testing

 We are using the Foreign Function & Memory API (Java 19 Preview) for testing against the Netcdf C and HDF4 C libraries.
-With these tools we have a good chance of keeping on par with the reference libraries.
+With these tools we can check that our code give the same results as the reference libraries.

 ### Scope

+We have the goal to give read access to all the content in HDF5, HDF4 and HDF-EOS files.

+The library will be thread-safe for reading multiple files.

 We do not plan to provide write capabilities.

-The Netcdf-4 library is not tested against HDF5 files that are not written with the Netcdf-4 library.
-Similarly, it provides access to only the HDF4 files using the SDS API.
-We have the goal to give access to all the content in HDF5, HDF4 and HDF-EOS files.

 ### Data Model notes